 The goal of the ShARe/CLEF (Cross-Language Evaluation Forum) eHealth Evaluation Lab is to evaluate systems that support laypeople in searching for and understanding their health information [1].
 It comprises three tasks.
-The specific use case considered is as follows: before leaving the hospital, a patient receives a discharge summary.
+The specific use case considered is as follows: upon leaving the hospital, a patient receives a discharge summary.
 This describes the diagnosis and the treatment that they received in the hospital.
 Task 1 focuses on visual-interactive search and exploration of eHealth data.
 Its aim is to help patients (or their next-of-kin) in readability issues related to their hospital discharge documents and related information search on the Internet.
 Task 2 explores information extraction from clinical reports.
 Finally, this year's Task 3 further extends the 2013 information retrieval task, by cleaning the 2013 document collection and introducing a new query generation method and multilingual topics.
-The goal of the third task is to provide valuable and relevant documents to patients, so as to satisfy their healthrelated information needs.
+This year then, Task 3 is split into Task 3a and Task 3b.
+Task 3a, similar to last year's Task 3, is a monolingual English retrieval task.
+Task 3b, adds a cross-lingual retrieval challenge to the lab, where participants must first translate parallel German, French and Czech queries into English before performing retrieval.
+The overall goal of Task 3 is to provide valuable and relevant documents to patients, so as to satisfy their health-related information needs.
 To evaluate systems that tackle this third task, we provide potential patient queries and a document collection containing various health and biomedical documents for task participants to create their search system.
-As is common in evaluation of information retrieval (IR), the test collection consists of documents, topics6, and corresponding relevance judgments.
+As is common in evaluation of information retrieval (IR), the test collection consists of documents, topics6, and corresponding relevance judgements.

-^{} In alphabetical order, LG, LK led Task 3; WL, JP, PP & GZ contributed to build the datasets and help the participants; AH, GJFJ & HM were on the Task 3 organizing committee.
+^{} In alphabetical order, LG, LK led Task 3; WL, JP, PP & GZ contributed to the creation of the datasets, evaluation result generation and participant support activities; AH, GJFJ & HM were on the Task 3 organizing committee.